 by maggi dawn

 This Sunday will be celebrated in the USA and Canada as “Mothers’ Day”.
 It has different historical origins from the UK’s “Mothering Sunday” which is always kept on the fourth Sunday of Lent.
 The UK version dates back to an old Church custom of connecting with “mother church”.
 In the USA, however, Mothers’ Day began in 1905, the year Anna Jarvis’s mother, Ann Reeves Jarvis, died.
 Anna Jarvis proposed a holiday that would honor mothers and their work.
 Ann Reeves Jarvis had been a peace activist, who notably had cared for wounded soldiers in the Civil War, caring equally for soldiers who had fought on either side, both as an act of compassion for the individual men, but also as a means of protest against the war.
 Men may fight their battles, Reeves Jarvis thought, but mothers do not want their men to go to war at all.
-(One is put in mind of other movements of women with similar aims – such as the Women for Peace movement Northern Ireland (later known as Peace People).
-Led by Mairead Maguire (nee Corrigan) and Betty Williams, women joined hands across the divide to try to find a peaceful resolution for the Troubles.)
+(One is put in mind of other movements of women with similar aims – such as the Women for Peace movement Northern Ireland, later known as Peace People.
+Led by Mairead Maguire (née Corrigan) and Betty Williams, women joined hands across the divide to try to find a peaceful resolution for the Troubles.)

 On both sides of the pond, though, despite their different origins, Mothers’ Day gradually morphed into a commercialized event that is purely an appreciation day for mothers.
 The commercialization began even in the first few years after Jarvis began the tradition, and she was horrified at the sentimentalization of her original idea.
 Why?
 On one level, it’s nice to celebrate people you love: what could be wrong with that?
 But Anna Jarvis’s upset was well founded.
 Because unfortunately there is now something spectacularly skewed about the way these days are named and celebrated.

 For one thing, not everyone has good feelings about their own mothers, about being a mother, or about the loss or pain associated with motherhood.
-And for another, it isn’t only biological mothers who “mother” people–a whole host of aunts, uncles, friends and relations take part in the nurturing work that “mothers” people into adulthood.
+And for another, it isn’t only biological mothers who “mother” people–a whole host of aunts, uncles, grandparents, friends and relations take part in the nurturing work that “mothers” people into adulthood.
 But a much stronger critique comes in observing how the day is celebrated culturally.
 In conversations over the last couple of weeks in my city, I’ve heard one woman after another say that they will be celebrated by their family “giving me a day off”.
 It seems to me that naming a day – one day a year – on which mothers are relieved from the generally accepted duties of motherhood (cooking, cleaning, looking after everyone) reinforces the very things we ought to be challenging.
 One day a year on which I’m not expected to do all the cooking, cleaning, laundry, and other household management?
 That’s a huge backwards step from celebrating women like Ann Reeves Jarvis and Maired Maguire who have spent their lives as peace activists.
 Is one day of appreciation for women, without challenging the cultural assumption that their primary function is as domestic servants, really something to celebrate?
 How about the rest of the family learns to shoulder their share of the burden all year round?

-Churches are under considerable pressure to go along with this cultural event, forgetting the idea of mother church; forgetting the laudable aims of women who have given their lives in the promotion of a better and more peaceful world, and instead finding themselves pressurized to a schmaltzy and narrow celebration of motherhood, which, in reality, diminishes our idea of motherhood, exalting the domestic sphere and ignoring the wider picture altogether.
+Churches are under considerable pressure to go along with this cultural event, forgetting the idea of mother church; forgetting the laudable aims of women who have given their lives in the promotion of a better and more peaceful world, and instead finding themselves pressurized to a schmaltzy and narrow celebration of motherhood, which, in reality, diminishes our idea of women, exalting the domestic sphere and ignoring the wider picture altogether.

 Here is a clip from something I wrote in a book a few years back, raising a small but important challenge: if we are going to celebrate Mothers Day, we need to free ourselves from its commercialization and think differently about what we are doing, promoting the place of women in the world, understanding the wider notion of mothering, and not reinforcing a worn-out idea of mothers as martyrs to the family.